 Finally, suppose two new terms are syntactically equal, $f\s k(\vec M) \equiv g\s \ell(\vec N)$.
 Then we must have $f=g$, $k=\ell$, and $\vec M \equiv \vec N$.
-Note that $f=g$ means that $f$ and $g$ are the same function symbol (morphism in \cG), but not \emph{a priori} that they arise from the same generator \emph{application} in the rule.
-However, $\vec M \equiv \vec N$ and the inductive hypothesis ensure that this is in fact the case.
+Note that $f=g$ means that $f$ and $g$ are the same function symbol (morphism in \cG), but not \emph{a priori} that they arise from the same generator \emph{application} in the rule (a given instance of the generator rule could apply the same generator more than once).
+However, $\vec M \equiv \vec N$ and the inductive hypothesis ensure that they \emph{do} arise from the same generator application.
 Together with $k=\ell$, this implies that they have the same place in the given judgment as well. \end{proof}

+We are primarily interested in applying \cref{thm:distinct-terms} in the case of an ``improper subterm'' $M_i\equiv M_j$, but the stronger hypothesis makes the induction go through more easily.

 \begin{rmk} Semantically, it is not really necessary to label the morphisms in $\cG(;B)$ with a symbol $\fa\in\fA$, since tensor products of such morphisms are invariant under permutation (because the swap on the unit object is the identity morphism).
 However, it would be significantly trickier to omit such labels syntactically.
 In practice, we can leave them off informally and trust the reader to put them back if needed. \end{rmk}